 June 6th, 2007

-Jelly Roll trix… just add milk and watch em grow.
-Ok, not with milk.
-BUT… with an Easy Angle and Companion Angle you really can seem to make the Jelly Roll’s grow.
-There are so many great patterns for Jelly Roll’s hitting the market (Nicole is making a beautiful one… go see it!), but I want to make something from a non-JR pattern too.
-With a 2½” strip, there is a way to make your strip width “grow” to make a 2⅞” half-square and a 5¼” quarter-square.
-If you’re using a non-Jelly Roll pattern that calls for these two measurements… here’s your answer!
+With an Easy Angle and Companion Angle you really can seem to make the Jelly Rolls grow.
+There are so many great patterns and ideas for Jelly Rolls, and here is a way to make your 2½” strip width “grow” to make a 2⅞” half-square and a 5¼” quarter-square.

 Easy Angle: For a 2⅞” square, cut a 2½” x 3¼” rectangle and use the Easy Angle and cut into two half-square triangles.